dfayd0/listem/README.md

-# listem
+# Listem
-A simple todolist built with Rocket, Tera, and HTMX !
-0bjective: the less javascript as possible...
+A simple todolist built with Axum, Tera, and HTMX!